The Gaping Gill winch: insider tips and what to expect

 The brilliant thing about Craven Pothole Club (who operated the winch when we visited) and I am sure Bradford is the same, is the way they update social media.
 I started following their Facebook account and the updates they gave several times a day really helped us plan our trip.

-I’ve actually never seen such brilliant updates for any event before and it really made the planning process so much easier.
 They even put up posts about lost property, which the fact that given everyone operating the winch is a volunteer, was above and beyond.

-2. You can’t book in advance
+2. You must book in advance

 gaping gill winch

-5. You’ll need to walk for 5.3 miles (8.6km)
+4. You’ll need to walk for 5.3 miles (8.6km)

 You can’t drive to Gaping Gill, so everyone will have to do the 5.3 mile return walk.
 The elevation gain is 235m, and it is pretty much uphill all the way to the winch.
 The first 1.2 miles (2km) are on a really well maintained path, because this is the trail that takes you to Ingleborough Cave.